jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 | 7    | Rolling taut-line    | ★★         | ★★★★       | ★★                 | ★                            |
 | 8    | Magnus taut-line     | ★          | ★★★★       | ★                  | ★★★                          |

-The three most common friction loops are the midshipman's hitch (for sailors), the rolling taut-line hitch (for landlubber's), and the magnus taut-line hitch (for pilots).
+The most common friction loops are the midshipman's hitch (for sailors), the rolling taut-line hitch (for landlubber's), and the magnus taut-line hitch (for pilots).
 The "+1" taut-line variants simply have an extra turn before the finishing half-hitch.
 {:.tangent}